Introduction to Insolvency Program (IIP)

 The IIP has a strong focus on the key practical issues you will encounter on the job and is an essential foundation for understanding the practice of formal insolvency.

 The course is aimed at new entrants to the insolvency profession, who are either just beginning their career or entering the profession from a different vocation.

 There are no prerequisites for the Introduction to Insolvency Program.
 However, we recommend you have three months experience prior to attending this course.

 - Describe each of the different types of formal insolvency appointments and how they interact.

-- Explain the structure of the Corporate Act and Bankruptcy Act post commencement of the Insolvency Law Reform Act.
+- Explain the structure of the Corporate Act and Bankruptcy Act, including the Insolvency Practice Schedules and Rules.

-- Outline the procedures involved in completing a:
+- Outline the procedures, including statutory obligations and timeframes, involved in completing a:

 - Creditors’ Voluntary Liquidation (and compare that to a Court Liquidation).

 - Voluntary Administration and Deed of Company Arrangement.